masataka123/blog3_e/index.md

 ## **News**

+- I will give a talk at the [Mini-workshop on complex geometry related to MMP]() to be held at Tsukuba University on June 23-26, 2026.

 <!--
 - I will give a talk at the [Workshop on Fano Varieties](https://bicmr.pku.edu.cn/content/show/17-3569.html) to be held at Peking University on June 23-27, 2025.